NHK General TV

 NHK General TV (NHK総合テレビジョン, NHK Sōgō Terebijon), abbreviated on-screen as NHK G, is the main television service of NHK, the Japanese public broadcaster.
 Its programming includes news, drama, quiz/variety shows, music, sports, anime, and specials which compete directly with the output of its commercial counterparts.
 The channel is well known for its nightly newscasts, regular documentary specials, and popular historical dramas.
+A similar counterpart would be, to a lesser extent, BBC One in the UK.
 Among the programs NHK General TV broadcasts are the annual New Year's Eve spectacular Kōhaku Uta Gassen, the year-long Taiga drama, and the daytime Asadora.